 As a side note, no matter what size my stop loss is, I ONLY take a trade if expect that I can profit at least 2.5x as much as I’m risking.
 For example, if my stop loss size is $1, then I will only take the trade if I reasonably expect that the price will hit a target that is $2.50 or more above my entry.

-For day trading I use 2.5x, for swing trading I typically am looking for more than 3x.
+For day trading I use 2 to 2.5x, for swing trading I typically am looking for more than 3x.
 To learn more about setting profit targets, and collecting bigger profits relative to losses, see How to Set Profit Targets When Swing Trading Stocks.

 My Complete Stock Swing Trading Course focuses on 4 patterns that tend to occur in strong stocks right before an explosive move.